datatrail-jhu/02_googlecloud/scripts/02_gmail_script.md

-Gmail is a free e-mail service provided by Google that provides users with a gigabyte of storage for messages and provides the ability to search fro specific emails.
+Gmail is a free e-mail service provided by Google that provides users with a gigabyte of storage for messages and provides the ability to search for specific emails.
 Gmail also automatically organizes related emails into a conversational thread.

 You can access Gmail by going to the address www.gmail.com or by clicking on the start menu located on the lower left hand corner and searching for "Gmail".
-If you are not already logged in to your gmail account, you will see a screen similar to the one down below.
+If you are not already logged into your gmail account, you will see a screen similar to the one down below.

 After inputting your email and password you will be able to see your inbox.